MJH 1889 Author Photo 2018.jpg

 When the First National Bank building in Oklahoma City was redeveloped into an urban oasis, I couldn’t resist getting into the act, as my great-grandfather and his brother co-founded the bank in the late 1920s.
 With the Oklahoma Historical Society’s permission, I reprinted my article in its quarterly journal, The Chronicles of Oklahoma, about the bank’s founding and early days and published it as a 2 Cities Press title, Brother Bankers.

-My current project is a biography of Dick T. Morgan, one of Oklahoma’s founding fathers who has languished in undeserved obscurity for more than a century.
+My most recent project is a biography of Dick T. Morgan, one of Oklahoma’s founding fathers who has languished in undeserved obscurity for more than a century.
 An outspoken champion of the Party of Lincoln, Morgan was a politician and religious leader who promoted Progressive causes and served six terms in Congress during the territorial and early statehood periods.
-The book will be published in July 2024 under the title, Justice for All: Dick T. Morgan, Frontier Lawyer and Common Man’s Congressman.
+The book will be published in January 2025 and distributed by OU Press under the title, Justice for All: Dick T. Morgan, Frontier Lawyer and Common Man’s Congressman.

 So, I found a community of scholars not on a campus somewhere, but with people who share my interests, the characters who populate my books, and of course, my readers.